-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2016, 2015 and 2014
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2017, 2016 and 2015

-The statutory net income (loss) from our captive life reinsurance subsidiaries relates to the reinsurance of term and universal life insurance statutory reserves assumed from our U.S. domiciled life insurance companies.
 These reserves are, in turn, funded through the issuance of surplus notes (non-recourse funding obligations) to third parties or secured by excess of loss reinsurance treaties with third parties.
 Accordingly, the life insurance subsidiaries' combined statutory net income (loss) and distributable income (loss) are not affected by the statutory net income (loss) of the captives, except to the extent dividends are received from the captives.
-The combined statutory capital and surplus of our life insurance subsidiaries does not include the capital and surplus of our captive life reinsurance subsidiaries of \$274 million and \$671 million as of December 31, 2016 and 2015, respectively.
-Capital and surplus of our captive life reinsurance subsidiaries included surplus notes (non-recourse funding obligations) of Rivermont I as of December 31, 2016 and 2015 and River Lake Insurance Company and River Lake II as of December 31, 2015, as further described in note 12.
+The combined statutory capital and surplus of our life insurance subsidiaries does not include the capital and surplus of our captive life reinsurance subsidiaries of \$245 million and \$274 million as of December 31, 2017 and 2016, respectively.
+Capital and surplus of our captive life reinsurance subsidiaries included surplus notes (non-recourse funding obligations) of Rivermont I as of December 31, 2017 and 2016, as further described in note 12.

 The NAIC has adopted RBC requirements to evaluate the adequacy of statutory capital and surplus in relation to risks associated with: (i) asset risk; (ii) insurance risk; (iii) interest rate and equity market risk; and (iv) business risk.
 The RBC formula is designated as an early warning tool for the states to identify possible undercapitalized companies for the purpose of initiating regulatory action.
 In the course of operations, we periodically monitor the RBC level of each of our life insurance subsidiaries.
-As of December 31, 2016 and 2015, each of our life insurance subsidiaries exceeded the minimum required RBC levels.
-The consolidated RBC ratio of our U.S. domiciled life insurance subsidiaries was approximately 329% as of December 31, 2016 and 372% as of December 31, 2015 as re-presented for the merger of BLAIC with and into GLIC.
+As of December 31, 2017 and 2016, each of our life insurance subsidiaries exceeded the minimum required RBC levels.
+The consolidated RBC ratio of our U.S. domiciled life insurance subsidiaries was approximately 286% and 329% as of December 31, 2017 and 2016, respectively.

-As of December 31, 2016 and 2015, we established \$76 million and \$198 million, respectively, of additional statutory reserves resulting from updates to our universal life insurance products with secondary guarantees in our Virginia and Delaware licensed life insurance subsidiaries.
-In addition, our Virginia licensed life insurance subsidiary currently expects to record approximately \$95 million of additional statutory reserves in each of the next two years.
+As of December 31, 2017 and 2016, we established \$284 million and \$76 million, respectively, of additional statutory reserves resulting from updates to our universal and term universal life insurance products with secondary guarantees in our Virginia and Delaware licensed life insurance subsidiaries.
+In addition, our Virginia licensed life insurance subsidiary currently expects to record approximately \$95 million of additional statutory reserves in 2018.